 Have you noticed the shift in your margins and in your customer needs?
-As restaurant owners, we need to take advantage of the trends that are changing our industry and grow our profits by making just a few adjustments in order to capture 100% of the market.
+As restaurant owners, we need to take advantage of the trends that are changing our industry.
+And right now, that means adding delivery options to your service.

-But before you start offering restaurant delivery services to your customers, you need to remember that adding a delivery component adds more complexity—and with more complexity comes more important decisions you need to make.
-To make the process easier for you and to help you determine the right course of action for your business, I’ve compiled a 5-point delivery checklist questionnaire based on my experience.
+We'll talk about why in a minute.
+But before you immediately start offering restaurant delivery services to your customers, you need to remember that adding a delivery component increases complexity—and with more complexity comes important decisions.

 1. Why should I consider adding delivery to my model?